 Water Demand Measure C

-• Non-essential water use, including lawn watering, is banned.
-This applies to residential and commercial utility customers as well as those using truck fill stations.
+- Non-essential water use, including lawn watering, is banned.
+This applies to the public and includes truck fill stations water restrictions.